Insurance & Psychotherapy: Understanding Coverage (For Clients and Practitioners) Repost from 2018

 Therapy can be expensive, and often times those expenses can really add up.
 As a clinician in private practice I fully recognize that for many people, financial access to services is often the biggest hurdle in accessing therapy.
 At the same time, therapy often is an important first step for many wanting to take control of their mental health and create positive change in their lives.

 Fortunately, times have changed and are continuing to change.
-Many Insurance policies now offer some form of therapy coverage in their plans and benefits.
+Many psychotherapy Insurance policies now offer some form of therapy coverage in their plans and benefits.

 For those that have insurance coverage, coverage for therapy is confusing, even for someone in the business.
 My hope is to help you gain some clarity in this post.

-This post serves as an introduction of insurance coverage for psychotherapy purposes, I hope it can offer both Clients and Practitioners some more clarity in regards to how Psychotherapy is covered by private insurance
+This post serves as an introduction of psychotherapy insurance coverage for purposes, I hope it can offer both Clients and Practitioners some more clarity in regards to how Psychotherapy insurance is covered by private insurance

-Unlike Medical Doctors, Psychotherapy is NOT covered by OHIP.
+Unlike Medical Doctors, Psychotherapy insurance is NOT covered by OHIP.
 Like many other services adjacent to Medical Health (Chiropractor, Massage, etc.) Psychotherapy is most likely covered by private insurance companies or policies.

 If you’ve been doing a bit of research and digging into finding the right therapist already, you might already know about this coverage.
-Many therapists (including myself) ask clients to check with insurance providers themselves to find out if services are covered.
+Many therapists (including myself) ask clients to check with psychotherapy insurance providers themselves to find out if services are covered.
 Most therapists will accept payment first and provide a receipt afterwards.
 Client can utilize these receipts afterward with their insurance company to receive reimbursements for their sessions.

-Billing of psychotherapy services are often times fully or partially reimbursed by such companies.
+Billing of psychotherapy insurance services are often times fully or partially reimbursed by such companies.
 However unlike Dentists, Chiropractors and other Health care professionals, not many insurance companies have infrastructure for therapists to directly bill such insurance companies.
 Hence, why we ask clients to work with their insurance coverage without our involvement.
 We have found in recent years that Blue Cross has implemented bill direct.
-If you have insurance under Blue Cross you will most likely be able to ask your therapist to bill the insurance company directly for that appointment instead.
+If you have psychotherapy insurance under Blue Cross you will most likely be able to ask your therapist to bill the insurance company directly for that appointment instead.